 iii.
-Translation of subsidiaries with recording currency other than the functional currency
+Translation of subsidiaries with recording currency other than the functional currency a) The balances of monetary assets and liabilities denominated in the recording currency were translated at the closing exchange rate.

 The financial statements of foreign subsidiaries having a recording currency different from their functional currency were translated into the functional currency in accordance with the following procedure: